 Łódź: A City Built on Peaceful Co-Existence

-In the 19th-century the Polish city of Łódź grew from a tiny farming town into a bustling textile industry metropolis at a rate unseen anywhere else in Europe at the time.
-The cosmopolitan city was raised by Poles, Jews, Germans, Russians and others, who peacefully co-existed there for many years.
-Here we explore the golden age of Łódź up until its end that came with World War II.
+In the 19th century, the Polish city of Łódź grew from a tiny farming town into a bustling textile industry metropolis – at a rate unseen anywhere else in Europe at the time.
+The cosmopolitan city was raised by Poles, Jews, Germans, Russians and other gropus, who peacefully co-existed there for many years.
+Here, we explore the golden age of Łódź, which ended with World War II.

 Living in a boat

-According to legend Łódź, a large city lying in the middle of today’s Poland, was founded by Janusz, a man travelling by boat on a brook in the woods.
-When setting up camp for the night it started to rain causing him to use his boat, dragged onto shore and turned upside down, as shelter.
-In the morning he grew so fond of his remote but beautiful rest stop and decided to stay there for good.
+According to legend, Łódź, a large city lying in the middle of today’s Poland, was founded by Janusz, a man travelling by boat on a brook in the woods.
+While he was setting up camp for the night, it started to rain, causing him to use his boat, dragged onto shore and turned upside down, as shelter.
+In the morning, he grew so fond of his remote but beautiful rest stop that he decided to stay there for good.
 His decision eventually brought about the creation of a whole town, as others came and joined him.
-On account of these events the town was given the name of Łódź, which means ‘boat’ in Polish.
+On account of these events, the town was given the name of Łódź, which means ‘boat’ in Polish.

-The first historical mentions of Łódź date back to the 14th century, however it only became a city in 1423, by the edict of King Władysław Jagiełło.
-The term ‘city’ in this context refers to the legal status of the community (free from certain otherwise mandatory obligations, e.g. work for noblemen) rather than its size or development.
-For centuries to come, Łódź was to be a quiet, provincial town whose population wouldn’t exceed a thousand souls.
+The first historical mentions of Łódź date back to the 14th century, but it only became a city in 1423, by the edict of King Władysław Jagiełło.
+The term ‘city’ in this context refers to the legal status of the community (free from certain otherwise mandatory obligations, such as work for noblemen) rather than its size or development.
+For centuries to come, Łódź was to be a quiet, provincial town with a population that wouldn’t exceed a thousand souls.
 Its citizens worked predominantly as farmers and generally made no forays into the field of commercial textile manufacturing.
 All of this started to change dramatically in 1820, when Łódź, then part of the Russian partition of Poland, was given the status of a ‘factory town’.

 The Promised Land

-History proved the two gentlemen more than right – before the century was out, Łódź, which in 1820 had 767 citizens, turned into a major European textile production centre and a bustling metropolis with over 300 thousand inhabitants.
+History proved the two gentlemen more than right – before the century was out, Łódź, which in 1820 had 767 citizens, had turned into a major European centre of textile production and a bustling metropolis, with more than 300,000 inhabitants.
 The rate at which the city’s population grew was unseen anywhere else in Europe as it was almost 4 times higher than the rate of such rapidly expanding cities as Manchester or Hamburg.
-Toward the end of the 19th century Łódź was strong enough to compete with Moscow for the vast markets of the Russian Empire.
+Toward the end of the 19th century, Łódź was strong enough to compete with Moscow for the vast markets of the Russian Empire.
 At the onset of World War I, its population totalled nearly half a million.

 An ethnic mosaic

-In 1914, before the outbreak of World War I, Łódź’s population of almost half million was 50% Polish, 30% Jewish and included 70 thousand Germans and 6,5 thousand Russians.
-Throughout the 19th century and at the beginning of the 20th, the groups generally co-existed peacefully. Łódź was what you call a melting pot – on its streets different languages could be heard (Hebrew, Yiddish, German, Polish, Russian), one could bump into people returning from churches of several denominations or synagogues, observing both Jewish and Christian holidays.
+In 1914, before the outbreak of World War I, Łódź’s population of almost half million was 50% Polish, 30% Jewish and included 70,000 Germans and 6,500 Russians.
+Throughout the 19th century and at the beginning of the 20th, the groups generally co-existed peacefully. Łódź was what you call a melting pot – on its streets, different languages could be heard (Hebrew, Yiddish, German, Polish, Russian), and one could bump into people returning from churches of several denominations or synagogues, observing both Jewish and Christian holidays.

 The big three